imagej/imagej.github.io/_pages/cookbook/z-functions.md

 ## Stack Reslice

 This generates a "side-view" of a stack along a user defined line.
 Select part of a stack to be axially sectioned using the line ROI tool from the toolbar.
-Select the menu item "*Image/Stacks/Reslice*" after drawing a straight line or rectangle onto an open stack.
+Select the menu item {% include bc path="Image|Stacks|Reslice" %} after drawing a straight line or rectangle onto an open stack.

 ![](/media/Stack reslice example.png "stack_reslice_example.png")